 Bailey Glasser focuses on ESOPs that invest in private companies.
 Federal pension law provides generous tax subsidies to shareholders and companies that sell their stock to an ESOP.
 In exchange for these tax benefits, federal law requires that an independent trustee decides whether the stock transaction should happen.
 Independent trustees are supposed to act like a hypothetical prudent buyer in the market for a private company.
 Unfortunately, in our experience, these trustees do not conduct adequate due diligence, do not have a sophisticated understanding of corporate transactions, and are more interested in collecting trustee fees paid by the employer than doing their job.

-The US Department of Labor has long identified ESOPs as an enforcement priority due to rampant abuses by plan service providers, and the firm has worked closely with the DOL on lawsuits.
+The U.S. Department of Labor has long identified ESOPs as an enforcement priority due to rampant abuses by plan service providers, and the firm has worked closely with the DOL on lawsuits.
 Bailey Glasser’s ESOP practice strives to obtain real money for our clients and create real changes in the industry.

 Multi-Trust Class Actions